MatthewFante/INFO_C451_Midterm_Project/4_data_collection/README.md

 ### by Matthew Fante

 ### Data Collection:
-_All data services are provided via Google Cloud; the app does not store user-generated data locally._
+_All data services are provided via Google Cloud; the app does not store user-generated data locally.
+A sample object for all each NoSQL class in the data model will be added to this directory._